Foto: Ole Walter Jacobsen

 Use of foreign skilled workers

 The Planning and Building Act is no barrier to companies' freedom to use foreign workers.
 The quality requirements apply to the company's professional management.
-The company's overall professional expertise must fullfill the statutory requirements, from the initiation to the completion of measures, and the company itself is responsible for using the right competences for the individual tasks.
+The company's overall professional expertise must fulfill the statutory requirements, from the initiation to the completion of measures, and the company itself is responsible for using the right competences for the individual tasks.

 Concerning consulting services